FocusActions and interpretations that are not consciously mediated

 - Teaching is … N/A

 SynopsisPsychoanalytic Theories comprise several schools of thought that are concerned with the study of the actions and beliefs that are not mediated (and often not moderated) by the conscious mind.
 Psychoanalytic Theories are most often focused on mental-health disorders.
 Some of these theories’ core constructs are embedded in Western culture, including formal education.
-Prominent examples include the notions that (1) the mind is split into conscious and unconscious, (2) behavior and cognition are in large part determined by the unconscious, (3) and efforts to bring learners to an awareness of unconscious motivations and biases can trigger resistance, such as repression and other defense mechanisms.
-Among the many schools of psychoanalysis, the following are particularly prominent:
+Prominent examples include the notions that (1) the mind is split into conscious and unconscious, (2) behavior and cognition are in large part determined by the unconscious, (3) and efforts to bring learners to an awareness of unconscious motivations and biases can trigger one or more Defense Mechanisms:

 - Freudian Psychoanalysis (Sigmund Freud; 1890s) – oriented by the conviction that patients can be cured by bringing unconscious thoughts and motivations to awareness, a major component of which is the release of repressed emotions and experiences